[Estimated read time: 8 minutes]

 8. Home of the Louisville Slugger

-Hillerich & Bradley Co. moved into the new headquarters of Louisville Slugger in 1996 off of West Main Street in downtown Louisville.
-One of the city's most popular attractions, Louisville Slugger Museum & Factory where they continue to custom make many professional baseball players bats.
+Hillerich & Bradley Co. moved into the new headquarters of Louisville Slugger Museum & Factory in 1996 off of West Main Street in downtown Louisville.
+One of the most popular attractions in the city.
+At Louisville Slugger Museum & Factory they continue to custom make many baseball players bats.
 The museum can be easily spotted by the "Worlds Largest Baseball Bat" that sits out front.
 Made from steel, weighing 68,000 pounds and over 120 feet tall.
-One of the many reasons why over millions of people have visited the museum.
+One of the many reasons why millions of people have visited the museum.

 FUN FACT: Standing at 120 feet tall in front of the Louisville Slugger Museum is considered to be the Worlds Largest Bat.